This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 Some parents who have difficulties conceiving a child may turn to infertility drugs.
 While many parents have had healthy babies with the assistance of infertility treatments, studies confirm that the risk of having an infant with cerebral palsy is heightened.

 Study on Infertility Drugs and Cerebral Palsy

 According to a Danish study published in the Human Reproduction journal, research on close to 590,000 children in Denmark between 1995-2003 showed that infants conceived via infertility treatment were twice as likely to develop cerebral palsy.

 Around 0.2 percent of the children included in the study were born with cerebral palsy.
 However, the risk was 55% higher for children born after their parents used infertility treatments.

 Infertility Drugs and Twins, Triplets, and More

 When infertility drugs are used, the chances of having twins, triplets, quadruplets and more increases.
 Multiple births result in a higher chance of at least one baby developing cerebral palsy.

 Another study, published in the New England Journal of Medicine, states that women who take injectable hormones or the infertility drug clomiphene citrate are much more likely to become pregnant with multiples.

 In addition to an increased chance of cerebral palsy, infants born as multiples also run the risk of low birth weight, premature birth, and developmental delays.
 Infant death of one of the twins heightens the chance significantly of the surviving twin developing cerebral palsy.

 Clomid, an oral hormone pill, increases the risks of parents having twins, which can lead to premature birth.
 This can lead to cerebral palsy and a number of other medical conditions.

-In 2006, parents in Ontario, Canada were awarded $12 million after one of their twin girls was born with cerebral palsy.
-According to court documents, the twins’ mother took clomid, but was never told of the risks involved.
+In 2006, parents in Ontario, Canada were awarded $12 million after one of their twin girls were born with cerebral palsy.
+According to court documents, the twins’ mother took Clomid, but was never told of the risks involved.
 The plaintiff that had she known what risks were involved with the drug, she would have never agreed to take it.